AckerlyXu/heima/articles/service-fabric/service-fabric-reliable-services-reliable-collections.md

 Once the Reliable Collections complete their checkpoints, the Reliable State Manager can truncate the log to free up disk space.
 This way, when the replica needs to be restarted, Reliable Collections will recover their checkpointed state, and the Reliable State Manager will recover and play back all the state changes that occurred since the checkpoint.

+>[!NOTE]
->[AZURE.NOTE] Another value add of checkpointing is that it improves recovery performance in common cases.
+> Another value add of checkpointing is that it improves recovery performance in common cases.
 This is because checkpoints contain only the latest versions.

 ## Recommendations